GMPavanLab/SwarmCGM/README.md

 python3 optimize_lipids.py -cfg minimalistic_demo.yaml
 ```

-This minimalistic example should execute within 12-24 hours on the "testing purpose" hardware described, and produce suboptimal CG models of the 2 PC lipids used in the testing set due to:
+This minimalistic example should execute within 12-24 hours on the "testing purpose" hardware described.
+It will be possible to see that the FF score decreases during optimization, however this will not result in realistically optimal lipid models, due to:
+- the small size of the training set (limited transferability constraint: only 2 different lipids)
-- the short MD simulation times employed
+- the short MD simulation times employed (limited sampling: only 3 ns of equilibration and 50 ns of production)
-- the low number of particles used in the swarm
+- the low number of particles used in the swarm (limited exploration of the FF parameters: only 3 particles)

-Which are necessary limits to be introduced here for quick demonstration purposes, and are also well-suited for testing the software with your own input of parameters for a specific optimization run.
+which are necessary limits to be introduced here for quick demonstration purposes.
+These values can be even further decreased for the purpose of testing the consistency of your own input configuration files for a specific optimization run.

-As the input of SwarmCGᴍ requires a preliminary CG mapping choice, several parameters allow to define precisely which parameters should be optimized, or which other ones stay at given fixed values, according to your requirements.
+As the input of SwarmCGᴍ requires a preliminary CG mapping choice (*i.e.* defining the positions and types of the CG beads, bonds and angles used for building the molecular models which parameters will be optimized), several parameters allow to define precisely which parameters should be optimized, or which other ones stay at given fixed values, according to your requirements.
 To this end, SwarmCGᴍ makes use of [YAML](https://yaml.org/) config files to simplify this process and help keeping track of the hyper-parameters used for an optimization run.

 Please refer to the documentation for a breakdown of each parameter and step-by-step guidance on how to parametrize an optimization procedure.
 Additional example config files are provided in section [Reproduction instructions](#reproduction-instructions) and can also be related to the content and explanations provided in the paper.